UAD Promo

 Tap Settings at the bottom right of the screen to access the settings for a pedal.
 You may need to scroll down on this screen to see all available settings.

-Settings and preset screens (Starlight)
+Settings and preset screens (Dream)

 Managing Presets

-To enter the preset management screen, first tap your pedal’s tile on the app’s initial view.
+To open the preset management screen, first tap your pedal’s tile on the app’s initial view.
 If the app is in Settings view, tap the Presets area at the bottom left of the pedal’s main screen to switch into Presets view.

-Important Notes
+Important Preset/Rig and Backup Notes

 • Pedal presets - Individual presets you see in the app are stored on the pedal, not in the app.
 If UAFX Control is disconnected from your mobile device, or if you delete the app, all presets remain on the pedal.